CSeCIITB/CTM_Assignment_2025-26/Design Assignment/readme.md

 ## 1: 🎨 Design a T-Shirt or Hoodie for the Cybersecurity Community! 🔒👕

-This is your chance to leave a visual mark on the community—get creative, go wild, and show us your style!
-Whether it’s minimalist or chaotic, punny or edgy, techy or artsy, we want to see your take on what a Cybersecurity Community tee/hoodie should look like.
+This is your chance to leave a visual mark on the community get creative, and show us your style!, we want to see your take on what a Cybersecurity Community tee/hoodie should look like.

 A few ideas to spark your imagination: